Khandwa: Man sentenced to 10 years imprisonment for raping minor

 Khandwa (Madhya Pradesh): A special court in Khandwa district has sentenced a 24-year-old man to 10 years of imprisonment for raping a minor girl, an official said on Thursday.

-An additional session judge on Wednesday convicted Abhishek Hajari (24) of the crime that occurred in Khalva tehsil in 2019, assistant district public prosecutor Anil Chouhan said.
+An additional session judge on Wednesday convicted Abhishek Hajari, 24, for the crime that took place in Khalwa tehsil in 2019, assistant district public prosecutor Anil Chouhan said.

 When the victim told Hajari that her brother wasn't around and asked him to leave, he forcibly took her to a field behind her house and raped her, the prosecution said.